francoisburdy/js-shell-emulator/README.md

 #### Constructor options

-Below are the default options that you can pass in the constructor second parameter.
+Below are the (default) styling options that you can pass in the constructor second parameter.

 ```js
 const shell = new JsShell('#container', {